pagopa/io-backend/README.md

 Finally the backend will redirect the client to the value of the environment variable `CLIENT_REDIRECTION_URL` with the token in the query string.
 The client must saves the token and use it in all API request.

-The code that manage this flow are in the `spid-passport` package (more info [here](https://github.com/italia/spid-passport)), and in the `src/strategies/spidStrategy.ts` and `src/controllers/authenticationController.ts` files.
+The code that manage this flow are in the `io-spid-commons` package (more info [here](https://github.com/pagopa/io-spid-commons)), and in the `src/strategies/spidStrategy.ts` and `src/controllers/authenticationController.ts` files.

 ### Token authentication